sepehr-mohseni/odin/test/unit/README.md

 3. Mock external dependencies
 4. Aim for high coverage of edge cases
 5. Include both positive and negative test cases
+6. Test concurrent scenarios where applicable

 ## Test Utilities

 Common test utilities are available in the `/test/unit/utils` directory.

+## Coverage Goals

+We maintain a minimum of 80% test coverage across all packages.
+Critical paths should have 90%+ coverage.

 ## Benchmarks